zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-With this trait in place we now can define it as a member of our class:
+With this trait in place, we can now define it as a member of our class:

 ```cpp
 template <typename...
 T>